 The problem is that Biak appears to make an animate/inanimate distinction only in the third person plural, not in the singular, which has its own separate form.
-It is worth noting that the gender distinctions appear only in the plural number, not in the dual or trial numbers.
+The gender distinctions appear only in the plural number, not in the dual or trial numbers.
 There are two different approaches that we could adopt here.
 On the one hand, we could assert that Biak is also exhibiting syncretism of underlyingly distinct geometries in the singular, and that i is a default, elsewhere form.
 This approach would need to be substantiated by independent evidence, perhaps from verb agreement, that the genders are indeed distinct in the singular.
-A different, somewhat more radical approach, would be to claim that Biak is a language which has overridden the UG-supplied default singular interpretation for the Individuation node.
-In Biak, the claim would be, the bare Individuation node would receive a plural interpretation; singular number would be represented by activation of the Minimal node, dependent on Individuation.
+On the other hand, in a different, somewhat more radical approach, we could claim that Biak is a language that has overridden the UGsupplied default singular interpretation for the Individuation node.
+In Biak, the bare Individuation node would receive a plural interpretation; singular number would be represented by activation of the Minimal node, dependent on Individuation.
 In that situation, the least geometrically marked number would be plural, not singular, and therefore, gender distinctions should occur in the plural but not in the singular.
 Again, however, further investigation of the Biak number system would be required before we could substantiate this analysis.
-It would not be impossible for the child learning Biak to over-ride the defaults, as s/he would have positive evidence in the form of the plural gender distinctions; however, a more complex acquisition path would be expected.
+It would not be impossible for the child learning Biak to override the defaults, as she or he would have positive evidence in the form of the plural gender distinctions, but a more complex acquisition path would be expected.
 Further, we might expect to discover other evidence that plural was the unmarked number in the system; perhaps bare nominals in Biak receive a default plural interpretation.